Recently in Pharmaceutical Interests, Public Interests Category

 People have various opinions about what the injunction means and how it will progress in the courts.
 A lawyer and commenter here at concurringopinions.com discussed why the government will prevail (or won't).

 Some scientists speculate that the importance of federally funded embryonic stem cell research has faded, because so much work is done privately.
 Others, including the plaintiffs, argue that inducible pluripotent stem cells (iPSC) or adult stem cells are just as promising.
-But most people don't find these arguments too persuasive, and agree that embryonic research is at least a necessary prong to pursue potentially life-saving research.
-Of course "pro-life" and Christian groups argue that the embryos are people which shouldn't be used for research, even if it will save lives.
+"Pro-life" and Christian groups argue that the embryos are people which shouldn't be used for research, even if it will save lives.
+But scientists agree that embryonic research is at least a necessary prong to pursue potentially life-saving research, and many people, including Christians, agree.

-The plaintiffs' arguments do not persuade for many reasons.
+The plaintiffs' arguments do not persuade scientists for many reasons.
 Their claim to economic injury is not only unconvincing on its face, considering that the plaintiffs don't do research and the NIH funding structure evaluates all promising technology, it's dwarfed by the impact that stopping the research would have on the lives of sick people.
-As well, the livelihoods of many science researchers are in jeopardy, as is the investment of millions of dollars of government funding that the judge's order seeks to abandon.24 research projects in which the government has spent $64 million are currently threatened (.pdf) because they had been scheduled to receive $54 million in continuing NIH funding at the end of September.
+As well, the livelihoods of many science researchers are in jeopardy, as is the investment of millions of dollars of government funding that the judge's order seeks to abandon ~24 research projects in which the government has spent $64 million (.pdf), now threatened because they had been scheduled to receive $54 million in continuing NIH funding at the end of September.

 I was.
 But maybe I wasn't paying close enough attention.
 Or maybe I didn't want to believe that such anti-reason would even get a chance.
 But apparently, all it took was the "right" plaintiff and the "right" judge, at the "right" time.